elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-a-speaker-align-their-content-with-the-purpose-of-their-speech.md

 url: /learn/education-studies/questions/how-can-a-speaker-align-their-content-with-the-purpose-of-their-speech
 score: -1.0
 related_article1:
-    id: 168528
+    id: 168540
+    title: >-
-    title: What is diction and why is it important in speech?
+        Why is it important to incorporate diverse perspectives in discussions?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-diction-and-why-is-it-important-in-speech
+    url: /learn/education-studies/questions/why-is-it-important-to-incorporate-diverse-perspectives-in-discussions
 related_article2:
-    id: 168540
+    id: 168542
-    title: Why is it important to incorporate diverse perspectives in discussions?
+    title: >-
+        What are effective summarization techniques and how can personal bias be avoided?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-it-important-to-incorporate-diverse-perspectives-in-discussions
+    url: /learn/education-studies/questions/what-are-effective-summarization-techniques-and-how-can-personal-bias-be-avoided
 related_article3:
-    id: 168539
+    id: 168536
-    title: How can active listening enhance understanding during a critique?
+    title: >-
+        What are the main elements of persuasion in speech?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-active-listening-enhance-understanding-during-a-critique
+    url: /learn/education-studies/questions/what-are-the-main-elements-of-persuasion-in-speech
 related_article4:
-    id: 168531
+    id: 168550
-    title: How can emotional appeal impact an audience during a speech?
+    title: >-
+        What techniques can be used to manage disagreement respectfully in a discussion?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-emotional-appeal-impact-an-audience-during-a-speech
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-manage-disagreement-respectfully-in-a-discussion
 related_article5:
-    id: 168544
+    id: 168530
+    title: >-
-    title: What types of evidence are commonly used in speeches to support claims?
+        What are some common rhetorical strategies used in speeches?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-types-of-evidence-are-commonly-used-in-speeches-to-support-claims
+    url: /learn/education-studies/questions/what-are-some-common-rhetorical-strategies-used-in-speeches
 ---

 &nbsp;